Trint-ai/TrintAI/README.md

 More to come...

-📣 We're currently seeking community maintainers, so don't hesitate to get in touch if you're interested! 📣
+📣 We're currently seeking community maintainers, so don't hesitate to get in touch if you're interested, check the  [contribution guidelines](CONTRIBUTING.md) 📣

 ## ⭐️ Give Us a Star! ⭐️